danefondo/eventroom/Documentation/AccountDeletion.md

 **(3. Scenario with no error: Post success handling)**
 1. If success is returned, send success to client with status 200.

+If any part of the delete failed, mark that in deleteErrors data model, and keep log of failedToDeleteItems that must be deleted